AidielZiat/MATH30000-Double-Project/README.md

 # MATH30000 Double Project

-Welcome to the repository for my final year project, "Variable Selection in Regression Analysis," completed during my degree at the University of Manchester.
+Welcome to the repository for my final year project, "Variable Selection in Regression Analysis", completed during my degree at the University of Manchester.
 Under the guidance of Dr. Christiana Charalambous, I achieved a first-class result for this project.

 ## Project Description